mertalpaydin/Electricity-Market-Forecasting/Project_Plan.md

 ###  Phase 3: Advanced Deep Learning Modeling (in `notebooks/03_PatchTSMixer_Training.ipynb`)

 Leverage a foundation-level, patch-based time-series model using the `transformers.PatchTSMixerForPrediction` class.
+Implementation of this model should allow hyperparameter tuning (Phase 4) before training.

 #### **Model overview**